 - Combatting sense of loss: Sadly, the traditional view of dementia is loss, focusing on what the person can’t do.
-And yet, many people with dementia can continue living life in a meaningful way for many years.
+And yet, many people with dementia can continue living life meaningfully for many years.
 Emotions remain, as does the ability to express likes and dislikes, wants and needs.
 Concentrating on the deficits of dementia leaves us forgetting the person as a whole and stops us from focusing on new approaches to maintaining skills or connecting in new ways.
-So, looking to new and innovative tools such as creative arts to help counter these feelings of loss and improve well-being and quality of life, engagement and enablement are key.
+So, looking to new and innovative tools such as creative arts to help counter these feelings of loss and improve well-being and quality of life, engagement, and enablement are key.

 - Maintaining Skills: In terms of the diseases associated with dementia, while some areas of the brain that govern many of our intellectual activities (i.e., communication skills) may be affected, others remain relatively intact.
 Depending on the disease causing the symptoms of dementia, the frontal lobes, responsible for personality and emotional control, are often relatively intact until the end stages of the condition; aesthetic preferences remain constant, as do musical abilities and memories.

-The great thing about creative arts is that there is no “right answer” or “right way to do it”.
-It is something present in the moment.
+The great thing about creative arts is that there is no “right answer” or “the right way to do it”.
+It is something present at the moment.
 These concepts apply universally, no matter what our cognitive or functional ability.
-Therefore, by engaging in creative and arts-based activities, we can improve general physical health, subjective well-being, and quality of life for people with dementia.
+Therefore, engaging in creative and arts-based activities can improve general physical health, subjective well-being, and quality of life for people with dementia.

 I hope you have enjoyed this article.
 While Art therapy isn’t a cure, it can offer many benefits, including improved self-esteem and well-being.

 Thank you for reading.
-Please like, share, and comment if you have found this article helpful.
+Please like, share, and comment if this article is helpful.
 Please also check out our other articles on self-care for family carers and therapeutic interventions for people with dementia.